vennarshulytz/gitary/README.md

 ---

-**Gitary** - Notion-like editing + AI-powered Excalidraw drawing + Global AI Assistant for your Git repositories.
+**Gitary** - Notion-like editing + AI-powered diagramming (Excalidraw & Draw.io) + Global AI Assistant for your Git repositories.
 Your notes, your data, your control.